remp2020/remp/Mailer/extensions/mailer-module/README.md

         "utm_content": "26026"
       },
       // optional
-      "send_accompanying_emails": true // Boolean; Flag whether to send welcome or goodbye (not implemented yet) email to the user whom subscription is being changed.
+      "send_accompanying_emails": true // Boolean; Flag whether to send welcome or goodbye email to the user whom subscription is being changed.
 Defaults to TRUE.
     }
   //...
   ]